jmankoff/interaction/assignments/menus.md

 One tricky thing about context menus -- they can appear anywhere in your user interface.
 To support this, we set things up so that the menu view is going to `MATCH_PARENT` width and height.
 However, the menu itself should show up right where the user presses down.
+This means that you must use the provided Canvas object to correctly draw your menus.

 **Handling Touch Events**